YungRaj/XPS-13-9350-OS-X/README.md

 # Guide
 Use setup_var to change DVMT prealloc IGPU memory and disable MSR 0xe2 CPU Register lock (also known as CFG Lock) <br /> <br />
-Usage: (address of BIOS option is different for every machine) <br />
+Usage: (address of firmware option is different for every machine) <br />
 1. Use a UEFI ROM flash dumper such as FPT/AMIFlash to dump UEFI image.
-Use UEFITool to extract Setup image and Universal IFR Extractor to retrieve BIOS option data.
-Find CFG Lock and DVMT and determine the address of the BIOS option to change as well as the option to write to NVRAM. <br />
+Use UEFITool to extract Setup image and Universal IFR Extractor to retrieve firmware option data in text/readable format.
+Find CFG Lock and DVMT and determine the address of the firmware option to change as well as the option to write to NVRAM. <br />
 2. Boot into the setup_var shell <br />
 3. CFG Lock: setup_var 0x109 0x0 <br />
 4. DVMT Prealloc: setup_var 0x432 0x3 <br />